Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy: Experimental Setups

 \subsection{Baselines and Metrics}

-For teacher policy, we compare our method with the following methods: 1) \textbf{PPO-Sum}: In this baseline, we adopt a sum reward approach, combining three distance rewards for RL training, while keeping other rewards the same as \textit{Ours}.
-Based on our proposed reward, we further conduct experiments on 2) \textbf{Ours-SE}: Here, we only train a single expert for the entire training set.
-3) \textbf{Ours-MoEF}: In this comparison, we utilize a mixture of experts.
-However, rather than training them from scratch, we fine-tune them from the \textit{Ours-SE}.
+For the teacher policy, we compare our method with the following: (i) \textbf{PPO-Sum}: This baseline adopts a sum reward approach, combining three distance rewards for \ac{rl} training, while keeping other rewards the same as \textit{Ours}. (ii) \textbf{Ours-SE}: Based on our proposed reward, we train a single expert for the entire training set. (iii) \textbf{Ours-MoEF}: This comparison utilizes a \ac{moe}, but instead of training them from scratch, we fine-tune them from the \textit{Ours-SE} model.
 Due to computational cost, this comparison is conducted on a subset of our training data.

-For comparison based on student observations, we evaluate our method with 1) \textbf{PPO-OS}: This baseline employs PPO~\cite{schulman2017proximal} as a one-stage method.
-It uses the same mutual reward as \textit{Ours} but without teacher-student learning.

-2) \textbf{BC}: Behavior Cloning servers as an offline imitation learning framework, learning directly from expert demonstrations via supervised learning.
-This baseline employs the same settings and teacher policy as \textit{Ours}.
-3) \textbf{Dagger}: Dagger~\cite{ross2011reduction} is an online imitation learning framework, that tackles the covariate shift problem through iterative sampling with a learned policy via online interaction.
+For comparison based on student observations, we evaluate our method with: (i) \textbf{PPO-OS} employs PPO as a one-stage method, using the same mutual reward as \textit{Ours} but without teacher-student learning. (ii) \textbf{Behavior Cloning (BC)} serves as an offline imitation learning framework, learning directly from expert demonstrations via supervised learning. (iii) \textbf{Dagger}~\cite{ross2011reduction} is an online imitation learning framework that tackles the covariate shift problem through iterative sampling with a learned policy via online interaction.